Scientists analyse lime resources in the UK

 A study by BGS scientists could help to improve soil magnesium concentrations and pH in grassland areas of England and Wales, with benefits for UK agriculture and farming.25/10/2021 By BGS Press

-Published in Scientific Reports by Nature, a study by scientists at the British Geological Survey (BGS) provides a spatial analysis of lime resources in England and Wales and sets out to determine if magnesium-rich lime products could be used more effectively in agricultural production systems.
+Published in Scientific Reports by Nature, a study by scientists at BGS provides a spatial analysis of lime resources in England and Wales and sets out to determine if magnesium-rich lime products could be used more effectively in agricultural production systems.

 In a collaborative project led by BGS, experts used publicly available datasets to identify potential resources of carbonate rocks, such as limestone, dolostone and chalk, in the UK, and their magnesium and calcium status.

 The data was combined with the locations of agricultural lime quarries and areas where soils are likely to be deficient in magnesium and may require liming.
 New data developed during the research will be added to the UK Soils Observatory, the free-to-access online archive of UK soils data from nine major research bodies.